Rice's whale: Population

 A 2015 study by Roberts and colleagues produced a larger estimate of 44 whales based on a habitat modeling technique that integrates survey data between 1994 and 2009.
 This study had the lowest coefficient of variation (CV 0.27), but its estimate aggregated over time.
 In the same year, a research team commissioned by the U.S. Fish and Wildlife Service produced an estimate of 26 individuals (CV 0.4) when specifically accounting for damage caused by the Deepwater Horizon oil spill using 2003–2009 survey data and different geographic borders than the 2009 estimate.
-More recently, a 2016 status report for the Endangered Species Act estimated the number of remaining mature individuals at 16, while the 2017 edition of the IUCN Red List puts this at 17 with the general population trend continuing to decrease.

 Due to its extremely low population, the Rice's whale also faces the threat of inbreeding depression, which consequentially severely weakens the remaining population's ability to recover and survive due to the reduction of genetic diversity and accumulation of harmful mutations.
 To assess how well a population can survive on its own in the wild, geneticists employ the 50/500 rule, where the threshold for a population to successfully combat inbreeding depression is 50 individuals and to reduce mutation-creating genetic drift is 500 individuals.
-Because the Rice's whale's mature population is far below these thresholds, additional ecological traits such as a k-seletected reproduction strategy slows the chance of recovery even further and puts the species at a high chance of entering a phenomenon known as an extinction vortex.
+Because the Rice's whale's mature population is far below these thresholds, additional ecological traits such as a k-selected reproduction strategy slows the chance of recovery even further and puts the species at a high chance of entering a phenomenon known as an extinction vortex.
 It has been projected that an assumed population of 35 Rice's whales would take 68 years to recover to 500 individuals.
 During this period, the species is more vulnerable to catastrophic events that can further damage the population's recovery chances.
 Such catastrophes have already happened, the most devastating being the 2010 Deepwater Horizon oil spill.